Tay2510/Doppler/README.md

 ##Goals & Deliverables
-The minimum goal of Doppler project is to deploy an efficient deep learning model (e.g. AlexNet, VGG, GoogLeNet) to serve as a feature extractor and use it to either perform classification or recognition.
-If time permits, a better form of end-use application such as pixel-wise object segmentation can be considered in this project.
+The minimum goal of Doppler project is to compress a pre-trained deep learning model (e.g. AlexNet, VGG, GoogLeNet) and deploy them on an iOS device (iPad 2, specifically) to serve as a feature extractor and use it to either perform classification or recognition tasks.
+If time permits, a better form of end-use application such as pixel-wise object segmentation can be considered in this project as extra effort.

-To evaluate the project, the results of different model compression techniques will be benchmarked.
-A successfully compressed model will have less parameters, smaller size in space, faster inference speed, while equal accuracy as the original pre-trained model.
+To evaluate the project, the results of different model compression techniques will be benchmarked, in the aspect of model size, inference speed and inference accuracy.
+A successfully compressed model will have less parameters, smaller size in space, faster inference speed, and equal accuracy as the original pre-trained model.
+Some charts will be created to show the comparison across the performances.
+In addition, a live video of the final application will be recorded to show how the application can benefit from the increase of inference speed.
+Therefore, the final deliverables of this project will be:

-Describe the deliverables or goals of your project.
+ - Source code of Xcode project
-    - In a couple of sentences separate your goals into what you PLAN TO ACHIEVE (what you believe you must get done to have a successful project and get the grade you expect) and an extra goal or two that you HOPE TO ACHIEVE if the project goes really well and you get ahead of schedule.
+ - A demo video
-    - Describe what success looks like and how it can be evaluated.
-For example, if your project is to measure the velocity of a baseball being thrown in front of an iOS device, how will you validate that it works?
-Screen shots of the App in action?
-A speed benchmark run across a variety of videos?
-A live video of the app in action?
-It will NOT be enough to simply provide the Xcode project - you will need to provide evidence that you have achieved your goal.
+ - A report that discusses and summerize the benchmarking results

-    - How realistic is it for your team to get what it needs to get done within the allotted time?
-Remember you only have a few weeks to get this project completed.
+Since the allotted time is limited in few weeks, reusing existing codes is crucial.
+Therefore, the first step of this project is to use public resources that can currently be found to build a prototype in a short time.
+For example, many published deep learning models have their own dedicated GitHub repository, and the source code can serve as a cornerstone for this project.

 ##Schedule